 Please, BioWare, we love them: Mass Effect Trilogy

 Mass Effect is a game trilogy that, if you found it at the right time, can define the games you play for the rest of your life.
 I am amazed and in awe of the writers who worked on this story.
 They are masters at creating relationships between the player and characters.
 It's heartbreaking to me that these were never remastered.
 I for one will never stop hoping that that BioWare will bring the collection to PS5.

 Some of these titles might be little more than a daydream, like seeing The Witcher 3, Red Dead Redemption, or Mass Effect brought into the modern day.
 But they are dreams I won't give up so easily.
 And I know I am not the only one asking for these games to be restored.

-However, it is far more likely we could see games like Last of Us and God of War touched up since they're newer and one of them has an upcoming sequel.
-Even if Last of Us Part II is released before the PS5 is out at the end of the year, you know they will be compatible.
+However, it is far more likely we could see games like Last of Us and God of War touched up since they're newer and one of them has a recently released sequel.
+Even though Last of Us Part II was released before the PS5 is out at the end of the year, you know they will be compatible.
 Who would turn down getting to play both game and sequel in order with a bit of new sparkle?

 We may earn a commission for purchases using our links.
 Learn more.